Huotes/CommitMaker/README.md

 With the rising cost of gasoline, Chuck Norris is beginning to worry about his drinking habit.

 Be nice to the nerds; for all you know they might be the next Bill Gates!

+The pen is mighter than the sword, but only if the pen is held by Chuck Norris.